 Further, Applicants' argument aligns with the rationale for the Rent-A-Center rule.
 As this Court explained in Rent-A-Center's predecessor case, Buckeye Check Cashing, Inc. v.
 Cardegna, 546 U.S. 440 (2006), the point of the federal rule of severability is to ensure that federal courts do not resolve matters that trench on the arbitrator's authority.
 App. for Stay at 26-27.
 And that is exactly what will happen under Respondents' approach.
 Suppose a court rejects Respondents' prospective-waiver challenge as applied to the delegation clause.
 In that case, the delegation clause will be deemed valid and the case sent to arbitration.
-Yet the court's resolution of the prospective-waiver issue will necessarily establish that the plaintiff's challenge to the arbitrator.
+Yet the court's resolution of the prospective-waiver issue will necessarily establish that the plaintiff's challenge to the arbitrator agreement as a whole fails-even though that question was supposed to be for the arbitrator.
 That rationale applies with identical force in this case and there is no principled reason the case should come out differently from Buckeye and Rent-A-Center.

 Finally, the fact that Respondents' challenge is based on the prospective waiver doctrine provides yet another basis for reversal.
 This Court has suggested that such challenges should be addressed-if at all-after arbitration takes place.
 See Mitsubishi Motors Corp. v.
 Soler Chrysler-Plymouth, Inc., 473 U.S. 614 (1985); Vimar Seguros y Reaseguros, S.A. v.
 M/V Sky Reefer, 515 U.S. 528 (1995).
 The Ninth Circuit's opinion is consistent with that straightforward rule, which provides appropriate deference to the parties' choice to arbitrate and the strong federal policy favoring arbitration.
 Indeed, this case illustrates why it makes sense for the arbitrator to get the first opportunity to interpret the arbitration agreement and its choice-of-law provision.
-Most likely, the arbitrator will follow the plain text of the agreement and allow the arbitrator refuses to consider federal law, they will get federal judicial review on the back end.
+Most likely, the arbitrator will follow the plain text of the agreement and allow the arbitration of federal claims.
+But if Respondents' worst-case scenario transpires and the arbitrator refuses to consider federal law, they will get federal judicial review on the back end.
 App. for Stay at 28-30.
 Respondents completely ignore this argument, because it has no response.